Andy-jqa/bioelmo/README.md

 Please visit https://github.com/allenai/bilm-tf.
 Basically, you use BioELMo the same way you use ELMo.

 ## Probing Experiments
-Please visit https://github.com/Andy-jqa/probing_biomed_embeddings for codes of probing experiments described in Probing Biomedical Embeddings from Language Model.
+Please visit https://github.com/Andy-jqa/probing_biomed_embeddings (currently under construction) for codes of probing experiments described in Probing Biomedical Embeddings from Language Model.

 ## Citation
 Please cite the following paper if you use BioELMo: